-Spindler et al. [SSD09] developed tangible views that are passive paper lenses on which information is projected from above, see Figure 10(b).
+Spindler et al. [SSD09] developed tangible views that are passive paper lenses on which information is projected from above, see Figure 14(b).
 These tangible lenses combine display and interaction in a single "device" as the display becomes the actual input channel and the interaction is lifted up from the table into the third dimension.
 The spatial configuration of the paper lens in the x-y-plane above the table determines where the lens effect should be applied.
 The distance to the table is an additional parameter that can be used for interaction.
-Later on, these lenses were extended to active tablet lenses [SBWD13].
+Later on, these were extended to active tablet lenses [SBWD14] which increases the possible resolution of visualizations on the lens while increasing weight and reducing flexibility in shape.